tquadrat/tquadrat.github.io/README.md

 Pre-load and execute code in JShell on startup.

 #### [Database Lore](stuff/DatabaseLore.md)
-I bareley know how to spell database correctly, so I am quite often surprised about details about RBDMS and other databases that other will not even notice as something remarkable.
+I barely know how to spell database correctly, so I am quite often surprised of details about RBDMS and other databases that others will not even notice as something remarkable.